mohuls/django-gunicorn/README.md

 ## Configuring Gunicorn Startup service

 1. Cd to project dir.
-2. `$ deactivate` to deactivate the virtual environment.
+2. `$ exit` to deactivate the virtual environment.
 3. `$ sudo nano /etc/systemd/system/django-gunicorn.service` here **django-gunicorn** is the gunicorn service name.
 Change according to your choice.
 Conventionally use the name of the app.
 Paste the following:

 ```conf